Priyansh-013/Object-Localisation-and-Image-Segmentation-using-pretrained-VGG-model/README.md

   - Third layer with input size 4096 and output size 1000

 **Saliency Function**:
-- Softmax (over the 1000 class scores produces)
+- Softmax (over the 1000 class scores produced)
 - BackProp this Softmax Class Score with respect to each pixel value

 **Optimiser** : Adam Optimiser